-Pinworms are spread by accidentally eating the eggs of the worm that can be found on infected clothing, bedding, toys, or in the stool of an infected person (eg, diapers).
+Pinworms are spread by accidentally eating the eggs of the worm, which can be found on infected clothing, bedding, toys, or in the stool of an infected person.

 Symptoms may be worse at night.
 While the itching caused by pinworms can be very disturbing, pinworms do not otherwise cause serious medical illness.
 Many people infected with pinworms have no symptoms.

 When present, pinworms can frequently be seen in stool or on the skin around the anus.
-If pinworm infestation is suspected but no worms are seen, then the “tape test” is often employed.
+If pinworm infestation is suspected but no worms are seen, then the tape test is often used.

-To detect the presence of pinworms: Place a piece of clear adhesive tape over the anus, press, and remove.
+To detect the presence of pinworms, place a piece of clear adhesive tape over the anus, press, and remove.
 Repeat 2 to 3 times with new tape.
-Bring adhesive tape samples to the doctor, who will examine it for pinworms.
-Some laboratories supply special tape or “pinworm paddles” to use for this test.
+Bring adhesive tape samples to the doctor, who will examine them for pinworms.
+Some laboratories supply special tape or pinworm paddles to use for this test.

 The best time to do this test is 2 to 3 hours after bedtime, or before bathing in the early morning.